yanliusp/antinu/README.md

 	* fit the distance distribution with more polynomials
 	> Done.
 Can be well fitted by adding an additional 4th polynomial term and floating other three parameters
 	* change to a likelihood analysis
+	> Refer to slides on Sep.
+5 for the antinu group.
+	> An extended likelihood analysis is written to calculate the significance.

 2019.Aug.16: EVENT SELECTION CRITERIA